 Pulmonary hyperinflation is the medical name for hyperinflated lungs.
-Overinflation of the lungs means that you are restricted in the amount of air you inhale.
-This results in a depleted amount of circulating oxygen in the body.
-Hyperinflated lungs life expectancy is reduced, because of respiratory issues and cardiac complications.
+Furthermore, overinflated lungs restrict the amount of air you inhale, depleting circulating oxygen in the body.
+This results in reduced life expectancy due to respiratory issues and cardiac complications.

 In this blog, we will comprehensively examine the hyperinflated lungs causes, symptoms, diagnosis, and treatment.